Labels & Tags Buying Guide

 Sizes that matter

-4 x 6 in - Carrier-standard shipping label for all major US carriers.
+4 x 6 in - Common shipping-label size for thermal printers.
 Ships on rolls or fanfold.

 2-5/16 x 4 in - Dymo LabelWriter shipping size (1744907 / 30256 compatible).